WordPress/theme-experiments/armando/readme.txt

 The theme has many temporary solutions, such as the archive pagination and manual archive page headings.

 == Changelog ==

+* February 7 2021 Version: 1.2
+Updated the theme for Gutenberg 9.9:
+Updated experimental-theme.json
+Added the updated query pagination
+Removed the block style for social links colors.

+Removed add_theme_support( "title-tag" ), which was left over from passing the Theme Check checks.

 * January 6 2021 Version: 1.1